pwnedbyisa/writeups/hackerone/hackyholidays.md

 flag 6
 - the next challenge is the grinch's hate mail campaign
 - I navigated to the only avaiable campaign name (called Guess What)
-- the hate mail which grabs a couple templates and the name of the recipient, and you can view the result witht he preiveiw button
+- the hate mail grabs a couple templates and the name of the recipient, and you can view the result with the preview button
 - my first though was to see if we can get it to output file contents that it's not supposed to, because it's pulling those templates
 - I previewed a new campaign passing flag.txt to the template as a test, and I got the message `Cannot find template file /templates/flag.txt`
 - navigating to `/hate-mail-genorator/templates` all the files in the directory were listed out
 - one of the files was `38dhs_admins_only_header.html`
 - trying to navigate to the filepath threw a 403 forbidden, and trying to preview an email with the file resulted in a `You do not have access to the file 38dhs_admins_only_header.html` message
 - inspecting the campaign form further, I found some hidden elements, including the recipients name and email
-- I modified the hidden preiview data block to include the admin only template (adding the template value normally threw a JSON formatting error, so I replaced the name with the template)
+- I modified the hidden preiview data block to include the admin only template (adding the template value normally threw a JSON formatting error, so I replaced the name value with the template)
 - got the super secret admin header + the flag

 flag 7